Not the smoothest journey to Bunaken

 There are only a few roads on the island, most come to a dead end or turn into a dirt track through the jungle.
 But having our own mode of transport gave us the ability to explore and sample more great snorkelling in Bunaken.

 It’s hard not to notice that Bunaken’s communities are segregated between Muslims and Christians, with the latter taking precedence (Sulawesi is predominately Christian).
-The big pink Disney-esque church in the main village with its underwater inspired stained-glass stands proudly on the shores.
+The huge pink Disney-esque church in the main village with its underwater inspired stained-glass stands proudly on the shores.
 Bunaken is certainly an intriguing little island.

 What makes Bunaken so special

 We spent two weeks in Bunaken, which was a perfect amount of time to snorkel, explore and relax on the island.
 The snorkelling conditions were hard to fault, with excellent visibility and only the occasional current, which for us was nothing compared to the likes of Komodo.
-Although the snorkelling was not as exciting as Komodo being able to access excellent sites directly from the shore without the need of a guide or a boat was cost-effective and easy.
+Although the snorkelling was not as exciting as Komodo, being able to access excellent sites directly from the shore without the need of a guide or a boat was cost-effective and easy.

 The island itself has a certain rustic charm.
 The flora and fauna is beautiful, and its people are some of nicest we’ve met in all our travels.
 There is a range of accommodation available to suit most tastes and budgets.
 It is definitely an affordable snorkelling and diving destination in Indonesia.